samnabi/omb-api/README.md

 ## To do

 - Search results
-	- Request and return data as JSON
+	- Get results as RSS
-	- Direct link to case documents and metadata
+	- Add direct URLs to case documents
-- Search options
-	- Filter open vs. closed cases
-	- Add specific case numbers to feed
+	- Add more metadata (contact information, last updated date, number of hearings and prehearings...)
+- Create "hearings" table
+	- Use case ID as a common variable
+	- New hearings trigger a new status (e.g. Open -> Prehearing 1 -> Prehearing 2 -> Hearing 1 -> Hearing 2 -> Hearing 3 -> Closed)
 - Email notifications
+	- One-click email alert setup from search results page
+	- User-defined triggers
 		- Change in case status
 		- New documents available
 		- New hearing dates posted
+- Scrape text of all case documents for searchability and cross-referencing (pie in the sky idea)